 5.2 Acceptance is confirmed once the student has paid the relevant fee for the first semester.

-5.3 The Office of Research enrols the student as a probationary candidate from the date indicated on the Acceptance of Offer Form, and enrols the student in any coursework components stipulated as a requirement of their program or as a specific condition of candidature.
-The Office of Research sends ‘Advice of Enrolment in a HDR’ to the candidate, supervisors and relevant Associate Dean (Research) or nominee.
-This includes advice of candidature commencement date.
+5.3 The Office of Research and Student Services and Engagement enrols the student as a probationary candidate from the date indicated on the Acceptance of Offer Form, and enrols the student in any coursework components stipulated as a requirement of their program or as a specific condition of candidature.
+Student Services and Engagement sends ‘Advice of Enrolment in a HDR’ to the candidate which includes advice of candidature commencement date.

-5.4 If the candidate has been awarded a scholarship which includes a stipend, the Office of Research liaises with the applicant on scholarship specific requirements.
+5.4 If the candidate has been awarded a scholarship, the Office of Research liaises with the applicant and relevant departments (e.g. Student Finance) on scholarship specific requirements.

 5.5 If an applicant rejects the offer of admission, or allows the admission offer to lapse, at the request of the applicant, the offer may be reactivated with the agreement of the Associate Dean (Research) or nominee.